freifunk-kiel/ffki-packages/README.md

 This package Replaces the standard gluon-package `gluon-config-mode-contact-info`

-### gluon-config-mode-contact-obligatory

-_This is the old obsolete package for gluon < 2016.2 !
-The option obligatory was implemented in gluon differently in 2016.2.
-If you depend on the adapted warning message use the package `gluon-config-mode-contact-info-anonymous-hint`_

-Set a custom string as owner contact that will be distributed in the mesh.
-You can define that the owner contact field is obligatory with the following code in your `site.conf`:

-    owner = {
-        obligatory = true
-    },

-This package Replaces the standard gluon-package `gluon-config-mode-contact-info`

 ### gluon-config-mode-ppa

 Adds a link to the Picopeering Agreement]() and a checkbox, that will be stored in